-Lucinda Chambers Bites The Hand That Fed Her For 36 Years – Fired Vogue Editor Rips Entire Fashion Industry
+Lucinda Chambers Bites The Hand That Fed Her For 36 Years — Fired ‘Vogue’ Editor Rips Entire Fashion Industry

 Lucinda Chambers has a bone to pick with British Vogue.
 The former editor of the British version of the iconic fashion magazine says she did not voluntarily vacate her high-profile position as fashion director after 36 years with the magazine.
 Not only was Chambers fired from Vogue, but she says the deed was done in an extremely unprofessional manner.

 Lucinda’s account of what went down when she was fired by newcomer Edward Enninful was detailed in a candid interview posted on fashion blog Vestoj, but it was abruptly taken down due to some of Chambers’ controversial comments about her former employer.
-Since everything on the Internet lives on former, a cached version of the interview made the rounds on Twitter.
+Since everything on the internet lives on forever, a cached version of the interview made the rounds on Twitter.
 The article later reappeared on the Vestoj site with an explanation that it had been temporarily removed due to the “sensitive nature” of the subject.

 Earlier this year, British Vogue attempted to play off Chamber’s firing with the announcement that she was “stepping down” from her long-held position at the magazine.
 A flattering article detailed Lucinda’s education and work history, and quoted her as saying she adored the magazine and was “so very proud to have been a part of it for so long.”

-But Chambers’ real life account of what went down is much less amicable.
+But Chambers’ real-life account of what went down is much less amicable.

 “A month and a half ago I was fired from Vogue,” Chambers told Vestoj.